-Show your gratitude for the hiring manager’s time by acknowledging that they are busy and you appreciate that they took the time to meet you.
+Show your gratitude for the hiring manager's time by thanking him/her, and acknowledging how much you appreciate the time they took to meet with you.

-Reinforce the key topics that were discussed, such as where the company is heading, future projects for the position, and aspects of the job that you find extremely exciting.
-Interest in the organization’s mission and overall duties of the job will show that you are a good match.
+Reinforce the key topics that were discussed in your interview, such as where the company is heading, future projects for the position, and aspects of the job that you find extremely exciting.
+Interest in the organization's mission and overall duties of the job will show that you are a good match.

 This is probably the fastest and most effective way to reach a hiring manager and guarantee that your follow-up lands in the right hands (or inbox).
 If you interviewed with a few employees and do not know their email addresses, call the office directly and the receptionist should be able to help you out.
 Depending on when the hiring manager told you the company is making the decision by, make sure to send it within two business days.